 Even if your citizenship country exempts you from this rule, if you are planning to stop over in another country, the rule may apply in that country.
 E.g., citizens of India are exempt from 6 months passport validity rule while visiting the U.S. However, if they are flying in Emirates and planning to stop by in Dubai for a few days, they need to make sure their passport is valid at least for 6 months beyond their intended stay in UAE.

 Citizens of most countries require a visitors visa to visit the U.S. Unlike many other countries, the U.S. visa process is long, time consuming, document intensive and requires multiple visits to the U.S. embassy or consulate.
-The complete process may take several months easily for many people, especially in the countries where the demand to travel to the USA is very high.
+The complete process can easily take several months for many people, especially in countries where the demand to travel to the USA is very high.

-Due to the geographical location of the U.S. in the world, unless you are visiting from one of the few neighboring countries, travel time for most people will be long and it will likely involve a layover with connecting flight.
+Due to the geographical location of the U.S. in the world, unless you are visiting from one of the few neighboring countries, travel time for most people will be long and it will likely involve a layover with one or more connecting flights.

 Credit Card and Bank Accounts

 Most credit card companies and banks have a built-in mechanism to track the spending behavior of their customers and detect any anomalies in their spending pattern.
 If they detect potential fraud or unauthorized charges, they may freeze the credit or debit card.
 When they freeze your card, if you call your bank while in from a foreign country it may cause additional difficulties clearing up the issue.